seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab10-Serverless-Functions/LabExercise-4.md

 # Instructions

-## Exercise 4: Create a function that's triggered by an HTTP request
+## Exercise 4: Create a function that triggers on a schedule

 In this exercise, you are going to create a function that runs automatically based on a fixed schedule.